rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 standard library (which is known as `std`).

-By default, Rust only imports a few things into every program in [the *prelude*][prelude].
+By default, Rust only imports a few things into every program in [the *prelude*][prelude]<!-- ignore -->.
 If it’s not in the prelude, you’ll have to import it into your program explicitly with a `use` statement.
 Using the `std::io` library gets you a number of useful `io`-related things, including the functionality to accept user input.

 [prelude]: https://doc.rust-lang.org/std/prelude/